TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/dmm/apps/dmm_154sensor_remote_display/README.md

 This characteristic sets PAN ID that the 15.4 sensor will join.
 This is the same as setting CONFIG_PAN_ID in the sensor config.h file.

-Setting CONFIG_PAN_ID or Node Data Characteristic to 0xFFFF (the default) on the Sensor allows it to join any network, setting it to a specific valeue forces it to only join a network with that PAN ID.
+Setting CONFIG_PAN_ID or Node Data Characteristic to 0xFFFF (the default) on the Sensor allows it to join any network, setting it to a specific value forces it to only join a network with that PAN ID.
 Setting CONFIG_PAN_ID in config.h to 0xFFFF on the Collector allows it to form a network with a random PAN ID, setting it to a specific value forces it to form a network with that specific PAN ID.

 #### <a name="SensorOperatingChannels"></a>Sensor Operating Channels Characteristic (UUID: 1194)